ReneTode/My-AppDaemon/apps/foscam_app_v1/readme.md

+## version 1 is only working with homeassistant 0.54 or lower!! (tested with appdaemon 2.1.8)

 version 1 is only for the new type foscam cameras.
 I am working on version 2 which also has support for older types.